influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withTopicMetadataMaxAttempts(topicMetadataMaxAttempts)
 ```

-The number of attempts at getting topic metadata.
+"The number of attempts at getting topic metadata."

 ### fn spec.entityOperator.topicOperator.withWatchedNamespace